duckduckgogogo/COSC223_Project2/README.txt

-We have submitted three different java classes
+We have submitted three different java classes: Generators.java, Simulator.java, and Experiment.java.

 Generators.java contains the following methods: